-Alfredo Boratto, Kim Felix, John McKenney, Steve Necessary, and Ronda Sides joined Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) Advisory Board in the spring of 2017.
+Alfredo Boratto, Kim Felix, John McKenney, Steve Necessary, and Ronda Sides joined Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) Advisory Board in the spring of 2017.
 These five alumni are joining 15 other distinguished professional and community leaders, serving as a sounding board for the School Chair in an advisory capacity, as well assisting with the School’s development goals.
 Each member will serve a four-year term (2017-2021).

 Major General Kelly McKeague was inducted as the Advisory Board’s new chair.
 He will lead the board for a one-year term.